 - Fiber foods: Insoluble fiber maintains digestive health, and soluble fiber improves sugar levels.
 Oats and legumes have the highest levels of soluble fibers, while insoluble fiber is found in whole wheat foods.
 Fruits and vegetables contain both kinds of fiber.

 - Proteins and healthy fats: Include more lean protein sources such as nuts, eggs, and poultry.
-Protein controls blood sugar levels, keeps you full and boosts energy.
+Macronutrients like protein controls blood sugar levels, keeps you full and boosts energy.
 Healthy fats found in nuts, olive oil and avocados also keep you satiated and prevent craving for unhealthy foods.

 Frequently Asked Questions